uLucasFraga/restassured_for_studies/README.md

 ###### IMPORTANT:
 As the repository is **only for studies**,

-the tests only pass with the serverest (empty/clean),
+the tests only pass with the serverest: empty and clean,

 if there is new data, the tests will break.